jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

   - **Description**: Defines a Unique Key type table, where all rows are unique.
 It functions like a primary key but with a different underlying implementation strategy.
 You could use it only when Primary Key type can't satisfy you.
   - **Type**: `str` (comma-separated column names)
   - **Example**: `starrocks_UNIQUE_KEY="device_id"`

+> Although you **CAN'T** specify the Primary Key type in Columns, such as `Column('id', Integer, primary_key=True)`, or by using `PrimaryKeyConstraint`, You still need to specify it as the SQLAlchemy's stardard primary key declaration, either via Columns or `PrimaryKeyConstraint`, to prevent errors.

 ##### 3. `COMMENT`